-We believe our displays could potentially have a cost similar to a CRT and thus less than current LCD (liquid crystal display) or PDP (plasma) displays, partly because our display does not contain a backlight, or color filter or polarizer, which represent a substantial portion of the cost of an LCD.
+We believe our displays could potentially have a cost similar to a CRT (cathode rat tube) and thus cost less than current LCD (liquid crystal display) or PDP (plasma) displays, partly because our display does not contain a backlight, or color filter or polarizer, which represent a substantial portion of the cost of an LCD.

-In August 2009, we entered into a development agreement with a U.S. company to provide engineering and implementation support for the development of our patented extremely low power passive monochrome or color display for use in portable devices.
+In August 2009, we entered into a development agreement with a U.S. company to provide engineering and implementation support for the development of our patented extremely low power passive monochrome or color display for use in portable devices including e-books.
 This company has experience in the field involving portions of our display technology.
 Our proprietary extremely low power display that we are developing, in conjunction with this U.S. company, incorporates a new micro-matrix substrate.
-The display is designed to have bi-stability capability, and uses low power when an image is being created.
+Our display is designed to have bi-stability capability, and uses low power when an image is being created.
 Once an image is created, power consumption is negligible.
-The display is expected to have both monochrome and or color capability, and operate over wide temperature and environmental conditions.
-The display utilizes a single substrate so that it can be extremely thin, rugged and low weight.
-This display can be made in any size, is expected to be low cost, and is especially suitable for portable devices, such as, cell phones, I-phones, e-books, and other potential portable devices.
-We have jointly formulated display designs and have completed simulation analyses to optimize the display configuration.
+Our display is expected to have both monochrome and or color capability, and operate over wide temperature and environmental conditions.
+We have jointly updated our display designs to improve its speed of response and contrast.
+We have performed design simulations to verify its performance.
+We are jointly seeking business opportunities, with the assistance of Videocon, for this technology including licensees to produce our display technology

 With the arrival of the rapidly expanding digital book and news media applications, in August 2009, we entered into an Engagement Agreement with ZQX Advisors, LLC ("ZQX") to assist us in seeking business opportunities and licenses for our electrophoretic display technology (E-Paper®).
 ZQX has an experienced business and legal team to assist us in this area.
 Concurrently with entering into the Engagement Agreement, we acquired a 19.5% ownership interest in ZQX in exchange for 800,000 unregistered shares of our common stock and warrants to purchase an additional 500,000 unregistered shares of our common stock, of which warrants to purchase 250,000 shares are exercisable at \$0.37 per share and warrants to purchase 250,000 shares are exercisable at \$0.555 per share.
 The warrants expire in August 2019.
-We are continuing to work with ZQX and are jointly evaluating our E-Paper® patent position and establishing a plan to seek value for our E-Paper® technologies.
+We are continuing to work with ZQX and are jointly evaluating our E-Paper® patent position and are seeking value for our E-Paper® technologies, including licensing.

 In September 2009, we entered into a Technology License Agreement with Volga to produce and market our thin, flat, low voltage phosphor displays in Russia.
-We have been working with Volga for the past 12 years to assist us with our low voltage phosphor displays.
-As part of our Technology License Agreement with Volga, we anticipate receiving revenues from Volga, as it is required to purchase the matrix substrate, carbon nanotubes, and associated display electronics from us.
+We have been working with Volga for the past 13 years to assist us with our low voltage phosphor displays.
+As part of our Technology License Agreement with Volga, Volga is required to purchase from us the matrix substrate, carbon nanotubes, and associated display electronics from us, for any production of the licensed displays.
 In addition, in September 2009, we entered into a separate agreement with Volga whereby we have obtained a 19.9% ownership interest in Volga in exchange for 150,000 unregistered shares of our common stock.